Facing protests, Russia’s Putin offers pension concessions

-MOSCOW (AP) — Russia’s President Vladimir Putin has offered concessions to the government’s highly controversial pension changes.
+MOSCOW (AP) — In a rare televised address Wednesday, Russia’s President Vladimir Putin offered some concessions to a package of pension reforms that have hit his approval ratings.

-The government’s plan to raise the retirement age for both men and women has caused widespread discontent and weighed heavily on Putin’s approval ratings, which have dropped to their lowest level since the 2014 annexation of Crimea.
-Russia’s parliament has passed the first reading of the reform but has yet to give it final approval.
+Putin said the new retirement age for women will be raised to 60 from the current 55, instead of the 63 previously proposed.
+However, he did not offer to change the proposed figure for men, which is rising from 60 to 65.
+The changes are supposed to be raised by one year every year over the course of the next five years.

-Putin said in a televised address Wednesday said without raising the retirement age Russia’s pension system “would crack and eventually collapse.”
+The government’s plan to raise the retirement age for both men and women announced in June has caused widespread discontent.
+In Russia, the average life expectancy for women is 78 and 67 for men.

-He offered concessions, saying that women’s retirement age should increase from 55 to 60 years, lower than the previously proposed figure of 63.
-But he did not offer to change the proposed figure for men, which is rising from 60 to 65.
+Many Russian families, especially in rural areas and small towns, have relied on pensions as an extra income at a time younger people often struggle to find a stable job.

 Most Read Business Stories